 He has also taught postgraduates Public Health at City and South Bank Universities and Healthcare Management to MBA students at Brunel.

-He also taught the history of health and health care in the UK at the College of Global Studies, Arcadia University in London.
+He has also taught the history of health and health care in the UK at the College of Global Studies, Arcadia University in London.

 He is an Honorary Member of the UK Faculty of Public Health.